Bio

 2007 Still Life, Nicholas Rizzo Fine Art, Chatham, NJ

-1991 Commission A Portrait, PS 122 Gallery, New York, NY
+1991 PS 122 Gallery (Paint Space 122), New York, NY

-1985 Selected works, Radius Gallery, New York, NY
+1985 Selected Works, Radius Gallery, New York, NY

-1982 Selected works, Ephebi-Art for the 21st Century, Washington, DC
+1982 Ephebi: Art for the 21st Century, Washington, DC

 1981 People, Figures and Faces, First Women’s Bank, New York, NY